Skin Cancer Doesn’t Wait. Neither Should You.

 Same Day Biopsy

-When a potentially abnormal lesion is detected during screening, a biopsy can be performed to extract a tissue sample for in-depth examination and diagnosis.
+When potentially abnormal lesion is detected, a biopsy can be performed to extract a tissue sample for in-depth examination, diagnosis and treatment planning

 Early detection and treatment are vital for the best outcomes.